Bredon Homology of Partition Complexes: Approximations

-\begin{definition} Given a $G$-space $X$, a \emph{$\Ccal$-approximation} to $X$ is a $\Ccal$-equivalence $X_{\Ccal}\to X$ such that $X_{\Ccal}$ has $\Ccal$-isotropy. \end{definition}
+\begin{definition} Given a $G$-space $X$, a \defining{$\Ccal$-approximation} to $X$ is a $\Ccal$-equivalence $X_{\Ccal}\to X$ such that $X_{\Ccal}$ has $\Ccal$-isotropy. \end{definition}

-\begin{remark*} From an abstract point of view, a $\Ccal$-approximation to $X$ is a cellularization of $X$ in the sense of Farjoun~\cite{Cell} with respect to the set of $G$-spaces $\{G/K\,\vert\, K\in \Ccal\}$.
-In \cite[4.8]{Homology} there is a functorial construction of $\Ccal$-approximations which makes it clear that if $X$ is of finite type, then $X_{\Ccal}$ is too.
-It follows from Lemma~\ref{lemma:check-G-equivalence} that $\Ccal$-approximations are unique up to a canonical zigzag of $G$-equivalences. \end{remark*}
+We review the construction of a functorial $\Ccal$-approximation, which goes back to Elmendorf~\cite{Elmendorf}.
+Let $\Ocal_\Ccal$ be the full subcategory of transitive $G$-sets and $G$-equivariant maps whose objects have isotropy groups only in $\Ccal$, and let $i$ denote the inclusion functor from $\Ocal_\Ccal$ to $G$-spaces.
+The $\Ccal$-approximation functor is the endofunctor of $G$-spaces obtained by taking the identity functor, restricting it to $\Ocal_\Ccal$, and then taking homotopy left Kan extension back to the category of $G$-spaces.
+In more concrete terms, $X_\Ccal$ can be constructed as the homotopy coend $i \otimes_{\Ocal_\Ccal} \map_G(-, X)$.
+Here $\map_G(-, X)$ is the contravariant functor from $\Ocal_\Ccal$ to spaces given by $S\mapsto \map_G(S, X)$.
+For more detail, see~\cite[4.8]{Homology} and~\cite[Section 3]{A-D}.

-It is easy to see that $\Ccal$-approximation commutes with the formation of homotopy pushouts of $G$-spaces.
-The Mayer-Vietoris property (Lemma~\ref{lemma: Bredon gluing}) thus implies that in order to determine whether $X_{\Ccal}\rightarrow X$ induces an isomorphism on Bredon homology or cohomology, it is enough to check this condition for the orbits used in building $X$.
+It follows from the construction of $X_{\Ccal}$ that if $X$ has finite type, then $X_{\Ccal}$ does too.
+The functoriality of the construction, together with Lemma~\ref{lemma:check-G-equivalence}, implies that $\Ccal$-approximations are unique up to a canonical zigzag of $G$-equivalences.
+Further, $\Ccal$-approximation commutes with homotopy pushouts of $G$-spaces.
+The Mayer-Vietoris property (Lemma~\ref{lemma: Bredon gluing}) thus implies that in order to determine whether $X_{\Ccal}\rightarrow X$ induces an isomorphism on Bredon homology or cohomology, it is enough to check this condition for the orbits used in building~$X$.

 \begin{lemma} \cite[3.2 and 3.3]{A-D} Suppose that $X$ is a $G$-space.
 If, for all $K\in\Iso(X)$, the map $(G/K)_{\Ccal}\to G/K$ gives an isomorphism on Bredon homology with coefficients in $\gamma$ (resp. cohomology with coefficients in $\gamma^\natural$), then $X_{\Ccal}\to X$ gives such an isomorphism as well. \end{lemma}